foulger2019/harry_potter_and_the_facial_recognition_classifier/Harry Potter/en/step_1.md

 ### Hardware

 + + Either a desktop computer, laptop, or a Raspberry Pi
-+ You have the option to use a camera (built or external)
++ You have the option to use a camera (built-in or external)

 ### Software